Hamed Lak

-Hamed Lak (حامد لک, born 24 November 1990) is an Iranian professional footballer who plays as a goalkeeper for Persian Gulf Pro League club Foolad.
+Hamed Lak (حامد لک, born 24 November 1990) is an Iranian professional footballer who plays as a Goalkeeper for Persian Gulf Pro League club Foolad.

 Club career

 He is a product of Saba Qom youth academy.
 He was promoted to the first team squad in summer 2010.
 He became their number one goalkeeper on 2011–12 season under Abdollah Veisi.
 In the summer of 2013, he moved to Tractor despite bids from Persepolis and Beşiktaş.
 In his first year with Tractor, Lak was instrumental in Tractor's success in the Hazfi Cup, going all the way and winning it for the first time in the club's history.
 In the summer of 2014 Lak extended his contract with Tractor for another two seasons.

 Persepolis

 On 1 September 2020, Lak signed a two-year contract with Persian Gulf Pro League champions Persepolis.

+Personal life

+On 24 January 2026, Lak was summoned by the Football Federation Islamic Republic of Iran for wearing a black armband during a match in solidarity with the 2025–2026 Iranian protests.
+He had also previously supported the Mahsa Amini protests.
+On 1 February, Lak openly criticized an IRIB Ofogh comedy segment mocking deceased protesters.